5 Reasons Why You Shouldn’t Buy a Cheap Scooter

 There are some good bargains to be found on the cheaper end of the spectrum, but with many Chinese and Indian manufacturers cutting costs on major components such as forks, suspension and brakes, if you can afford the few extra hundred pounds on a more recognised brand, why wouldn’t you?

-The Mutt Fattest Sabbath 125cc is one of our favourite imports and available from a little £79 per month - Check out our full review here
+The Mutt Fattest Sabbath 125cc is one of our favourite learner bikes and available from as little as £79 per month - Check out our full review here

 Getting cheap insurance on two-wheelers is hard at the best of times, and that’s when purchasing cover for a recognised brand of scooter.
 Factor in the knowledge that many Chinese ‘clones’ aren’t even featured within insurers databases and that cheap bike you’ve just bought, might just cost you a pretty penny in extra premiums.